ykpmusicstudio/xone/README.md

 ```
 cd xone
-sudo ./install.sh
+sudo make install
 ```

-**NOTE:** You can use the `--release` flag to disable debug logging.
+**NOTE:** You can use the `--debug` flag to enable debug logging.

-4. Download the firmware for the wireless dongle:
+4. Download the firmware for the wireless dongle (optional, makefile automatically installs firmware):

 ```
 sudo install/firmware.sh